Cod3dDOT/ytm2deezer/README.md

-The what: This is a simple script to transfer my music library over to deezer
+The what: This is a simple experiment of transfering my music library over to deezer.

-The why: im ltoo lazy to do it by hand

 The how: use publicly available apis to: